-I can name several nonverbal autistic people who blog and educate.
-I know some people from online support groups that are in group homes or under guardianship, because they can’t live alone safely.
+I can name several nonspeaking autistic people who blog and educate.
+I know some people from online support groups that are in group home or have caregivers, because they’ve been told they can’t live alone safely.
 They’re the people who are often considered “most like your child” or “low functioning,” yet they all prove over and over that they are not machines you can classify.
 They are human beings with their own values, opinions, and autonomy- and deserve to be treated with respect.
 All of us autistics do.

-I can tell you of people with physical and mental disabilities who are amazing people.
+I can tell you of people with physical and cognitive disabilities who are amazing people.
 Comedians, lawyers, activists, teachers… the list goes on.
 I know people with feeding tubes who run businesses, people with diabetes who make some of the best nurses out there.
 I know fantastic people who rely on screen readers and get things done, graduating with honors.
 I can tell you about my college dorm Resident Advisor who was Deaf, and always facilitated the *best* floor meetings.
 I can tell you of people with schizophrenia who are the sweetest, making the loveliest color drawings I still have years later.

 I know children fighting against conditions that are deadly and bleak, and the adults that those children become – brave, insightful, and possess the best humor.
-I know of people with Down syndrome and intellectual disabilities that have addressed world governments and society’s stigma.
+I know of people with Down syndrome and intellectual disabilities that run bakeries and marathons.
 I know people with cerebral palsy who are brilliant writers, witty souls, and wonderful friends.
-I know people with POTS who can make the absolute best cheesecake and desserts.
+I know people with gasteroparesis who can make the absolute best cheesecake and desserts.